privatenumber/minification-benchmarks/readme.md

 ## 👟 Methodology

-- Each minifier is executed in its own process with a 1 minute timeout
+- Each minifier is executed in its own process with a 20 second timeout
 - _"Time"_ is the average of 5 consecutive runs
 - _"Minzipped size"_ (minified & gzipped) measures how well the minified file compresses with Gzip
 - Results are sorted by smallest minzipped size